 NuStar Energy L.P. utilizes financial measures, such as earnings before interest, taxes, depreciation and amortization (EBITDA), distributable cash flow (DCF) and distribution coverage ratio, which are not defined in U.S. generally accepted accounting principles (GAAP).
-Management believes these financial measures provide useful information to investors and other external users of our financial information because (i) they provide additional information about the operating performance of the partnership's assets and the cash the business is generating, (ii) investors and other external users of our financial statements benefit from having access to the same financial measures being utilized by management and our board of directors when making financial, operational, compensation and planning decisions and (iii) they highlight the impact of significant transactions.
-We also use adjusted results or results from continuing operations, which may include non-GAAP financial measures, to enhance the comparability of performance across periods.
+Management believes these financial measures provid information to investors and other external users of our financial information because (i) they provide additional information about the operating performance of the partnership's assets and the cash the business is generating, (ii) investors and other external users of our financial statements benefit from having access to the s financial measures being utilized by management and our board of directors when making financial, operational, compensation and planning decisions and (iii) the highlight the impact of significant transactions.
+We also use adjusted results or results from continuing operations, which may include non-GAAP financial measure enhance the comparability of performance across periods.

-Our board of directors and management use EBITDA and/or DCF when assessing the following: (i) the performance of our assets, (ii) the viability of potential projects, (iii) our ability to fund distributions, (iv) our ability to fund capital expenditures and (v) our ability to service debt.
-In addition, our board of directors uses a distribution coverage ratio, which is calculated based on DCF, as one of the factors in its compensation determinations.
-DCF is a widely accepted financial indicator used by the master limited partnership (MLP) investment community to compare partnership performance.
-DCF is used by the MLP investment community, in part, because the value of a partnership unit is partially based on its yield, and its yield is based on the cash distributions a partnership can pay its unitholders.
+Our board of directors and management use EBITDA and/or DCF when assessing the following: (i) the performance of our assets, (ii) the viability of potential projector ability to fund distributions, (iv) our ability to fund capital expenditures and (v) our ability to service debt.
+In addition, our board of directors uses a distribution or ratio, which is calculated based on DCF, as one of the factors in its compensation determinations.
+DCF is a widely accepted financial indicator used by the master partnership (MLP) investment community to compare partnership performance.
+DCF is used by the MLP investment community, in part, because the value of a partnership based on its yield, and its yield is based on the cash distributions a partnership can pay its unitholders.

-None of these financial measures are presented as an alternative to net income, or for any periods presented reflecting discontinued operations, income from continuing operations.
+None of these financial measures are presented as an alternative to net income, or for any periods presented reflecting discontinued operations, income from conloperations.
 They should not be considered in isolation or as substitutes for a measure of performance prepared in accordance with GAAP.
-For purposes of segment reporting, we do not allocate general and administrative expenses to our reported operating segments because those expenses relate primarily to the overall management at the entity level.
-Therefore, EBITDA reflected in the segment reconciliations exclude any allocation of general and administrative expenses consistent with our policy for determining segmental operating income, the most directly comparable GAAP measure.
+For purposes of segme reporting, we do not allocate general and administrative expenses to our reported operating segments because those expenses relate primarily to the overall man at the entity level.
+Therefore, EBITDA reflected in the segment reconciliations exclude any allocation of general and administrative expenses consistent with our podetermining segmental operating income, the most directly comparable GAAP measure.